Little Blue Penguin vs Western Rockhopper Penguin

 Which is bigger, Little Blue Penguin or Western Rockhopper Penguin?

-The Western Rockhopper Penguin is larger, standing up to 58cm tall compared to the Little Blue Penguin's 33cm.
+The Western Rockhopper Penguin is larger, standing up to 58 cm tall and weighing up to 3.4 kg.
+The Little Blue Penguin is smaller at up to 33 cm and 1.5 kg.

 Which is more endangered, Little Blue Penguin or Western Rockhopper Penguin?